MVP to 2.0: Redesigning the Inbox to stop missing leads

 Context

 Lead Center is CallRail’s communication hub for calls, texts, forms, and chats.
-After launching as an MVP, adoption lagged.
-The inbox, the core of the experience, was not reliable or meeting users’ expectations.
+After launching as an MVP, adoption fell short of expectations.
+The inbox, the core experience, wasn't feel reliable.
 Support tickets piled up about interactions “disappearing,” and customers described the inbox as “buggy.”

 Outcome

-I redesigned the inbox to remove hidden logic and align it with how users naturally track work.
-The new model eliminated support tickets about “missing” interactions, improved adoption of Lead Center, and established the architectural foundation for future soft-phone features.
+I redesigned the inbox, eliminated support tickets about “missing” interactions, increased adoption of Lead Center, and laid the architectural foundation for future soft-phone features.

 My Role